raj-pranav/learn-solidity/README.md

 Hi there,

-I am glad that you reach to this web space to learn the fundamentals of `Solidity` Programming language to build the `Smart Contracts`.
+I am glad that you are at this Github repository to learn the `Solidity` Programming language & build `Smart Contracts`.

 This space is a beginners friendly and you can expect resources for intermediate & experince developers as well .. as the time passes.
 I have heavily invested my time and resources to create (& still doing it ...) the concise learning place for you - at absolutely Free.